 Their maximum exposure guidance levels vary with frequency and the place where people are exposed.
-This can be seen in the following graph:
+This can be seen in the graph on the right hand side.

 These levels are set to protect against direct effects such as electric shock and body tissue heating.
 ICNIRP do not consider that the available scientific evidence regarding reported adverse health effects at lower exposure levels justifies a more precautionary attitude.
 This advice now differs from a number of other authorities who have chosen to issue more precautionary maximum advisable public exposure levels for chronic (i.e. long-term) involuntary exposure.